 How can AI agents handle complex customer queries?

 AI agents are designed to follow clear logic and policies.
 When a query requires judgement, negotiation or deeper empathy, the agent routes it to a human with full context included.
-That way your team spends its energy on meaningful decisions, not on digging through systems or rewriting the same answers all day.

 Will automation reduce the need for human agents?